rhiaro/questforbrothers/index.md

 Iriniri was trying to explain - with enthusiastic contributions from the children - about a murderous terror that lived at the heart of this peak.
 She spoke, Tug could feel without knowing most of the words, of a fearful violence, of complete desolation.
 It wasn't clear if this was a legend, or a historical account.
 The story changed to have undertones of hope.
 Iriniri was describing new beginnings, new fertility, a better world rising from the ashes of the old.
 The rhythm of the story reminded Tug of tales she had grown up hearing about Issa.
 Then came a sense of continued danger.
 Sometimes the monster of a mountain still smoldered or belched.

 From day to day, Tug had no idea what the Islanders had planned for her.
 On the days she wasn't watching over a group of children, she found herself mending baskets, weaving rope, preparing food, fixing or reinforcing walkways between the tree houses.
-The day to day life in Miah.. was much the same as in Feyi-pn na Shep hebinasawa, even though the contrasts in culture and climate were stark.
+The day to day life in Mahiallaballou was much the same as in Feyi-pn na Shep hebinasawa, even though the contrasts in culture and climate were stark.
 Their family structures were remarkably similar, too.
 Children were cared for collectively, parentage was loosely defined or largely irrelevant, and adults changed with whom they lived and loved fluidly.
 Tug lived by herself for the first weeks in the room in which she had first woken up after her rescue, which she later discovered was a kind of respite room for those who needed some time alone or were between family homes.
 It was rarely used.

 One morning Tug awoke in her hammock with the sense that something was different.
 She could grap a cluster of anxious people together in one corner of the settlement; a certain amount of more focused anger, and somewhere else a feeling of deep remorse.
 And she grapped with absolute certainty that it was all about her.